 DeCordova Sculpture Park, Sandy Pond Road, Lincoln, MA

 Thursday, July 23, 6:30 pm

 Join me for a summer evening walk through the sculpture park where we will attune our senses to the communion between the resident artworks and the deCordova's unique landscape.
-I will be guiding participants to open to the light, liveliness, form and pattern, sound and scents, and personal inspirations that come together as a unique reflection of the season, place, and time of day.
+As we stroll, we'll open to the light, liveliness, form and pattern, sound and scents, and personal inspirations that come together as a unique reflection of the season, place, and time of day.
 Admission to Sculpture Park and walk are free.
 For more information, see http://www.decordova.org/calendar/sense-place.